 OLD-FASHIONED POTATO SALAD INGREDIENTS

 - Russet Potatoes – You can use just about any potato you’d like for potato salad, but budget-friendly Russets will do just fine.
+If you have red potatoes on hand, you can switch gears and make this classic Red Potato Salad instead!

 - Vinegar – Add extra flavor and a little tang to your potato salad by drizzling some apple cider vinegar over the potatoes as soon as they finish boiling!